LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/getSetContextualData.md

 <img class="fancyimage" style="width:500px;" src="img/ConvoBuilder/previousSkillSetupMessaging.png">

 ### Get matched intent
-Used to retrieve the intent (associated with a User Says interaction) that was matched to the most recent user utterance.
+Used to retrieve the intent (associated with a Dialog Starter interaction) that was matched to the most recent user utterance.

 This method returns the name of the intent.
 If you are using a meta intent, it returns the name of the child or sub-intent.